creare-com/pydem/docker/pydem_user_guide.md

    - Download `pydem.zip` and unzip the folder into a directory where your unprocessed terrain data lives.

 2. **Build the Docker Image**
    - To set up the pyDEM container, build the Docker image using the Dockerfile.
+Change directories to /pydem/docker.
 Run the following command in the command line:
      ```sh
      docker build -t pydem_app .
      ```